 Blue Hills is a settlement on the northwestern coast of Providenciales.
-The area is primarily residential, although small scale commercial and industrial operations are in the area.
-Several local restuarants are located along the coast.
+The area is primarily residential, although small-scale commercial and industrial operations are in the area.
+Several local restaurants are located along the coast.

 Blue Hills is the oldest settlement on Providenciales, and at one time, the entire island carried the name.
-After the salt industry began to take hold on Grand Turk and Salt Cay in the 1600s, small numbers of people settled Providenciales and started to eke out a living on subsistence farming, fishing, and eventually ship salvaging (wrecking).
+Old French maps refer to Providenciales as Blue Caicos.
+After the salt industry began to take hold on Grand Turk and Salt Cay in the 1600s, small numbers of people settled on Providenciales and started to eke out a living on subsistence farming, fishing, and eventually ship salvaging (wrecking).

 Blue Hills used to be the home of wreck salvaging in the Turks and Caicos.
 As the many recorded wrecks can attest to, the barrier reef off the north and west coast of Providenciales was quite hazardous to seafarers before satellite GPS become common.